Originally posted 03/15/2018… seems relevant to the current situation.

 “If machines produce everything we need, the outcome will depend on how things are distributed.
 Everyone can enjoy a life of luxurious leisure if the machine-produced wealth is shared, or most people can end up miserably poor if the machine-owners successfully lobby against wealth redistribution.
 So far, the trend seems to be toward the second option, with technology driving ever-increasing inequality.” (from Reddit)

 Back when i was a young wart-hog, futurists talked (endlessly, it seemed) about the bright promise of automation making manual labour totally unnecessary.
 We are more than half-way there, but the expected life of creativity and leisure for the former working class has not yet come to be.
 As an aside, predicting the future continues on-line.

 Until we live in a society that removes capitalism from the pedestal on which it is placed and introduces a guaranteed basic income to bring those decades-old predictions into reality, I need to sell merchandise and services to cover living expenses.
-And so, I use Print On Demand companies to sell t-shirts with designs both snarky and life-affirming and offer prints of my photography and digital designs.
-I offer card readingsand do various seasonal & part-time assignments.
+And so, I use Print On Demand companies to sell t-shirts with designs both snarky and life-affirming, offer prints of my photography and digital designs and offer Card Readings.
+All supplemented by various seasonal & part-time assignments.

 The fight for economic and social justice continues- and new generations continue to question whether justice can co-exist with capitalism and corporatocracy.
 Stay tuned.

 Healing The Heart Of Democracy (my review);